postsharp/Metalama.Documentation/conceptual/migration/migrating-aspects.md

 Metalama is not a mere update of PostSharp, it has a completely different architecture and approach.
 Therefore, you will need to rewrite every single aspect from scratch.

 To figure out what is the Metalama equivalent to any PostSharp API, you can get indications from the `[Obsolete]` warnings reported by the `Metalama.Migration` package on your code.
-You can also find this documentation in <xref:aspect-testing>.
 We do not attempt to write here a tutorial about porting a specific aspect to Metalama because, if you have gone through Step 0 as we suggested, you should already know that at this point.
 As we mentioned, it is better to learn Metalama _before_ doing the actual migration work.

 We strongly recommend writing aspect tests for each aspect that you are implementing.